 Useful Additional Italy Travel Tips

 A few additional FAQs, and things to think about when planning a trip to Italy for the first time are detailed below.

 The Language in Italy

-Obviously the national language of Italy is Italian, however, it is useful to note that in some regions, the people speak their own regional dialect which is almost entirely different to the “general” formal Italian.
+Obviously the national language of Italy is Italian.
+However, it is useful to note that in some regions, the people speak their own regional dialect.
+This is sometimes entirely different from the “general” formal Italian.
 Naples, Sicily, and Calabria are two examples of that where Neapolitan, Sicilian, and Calabrian prevail.